Extended formulations for convex hulls of graphs of bilinear functions: Introduction

 \subsection{Contributions and Outline}

 We identify two graph families for which a polynomial number of commonly known valid inequalities for $\QP(G)$ are sufficient to convexify the corresponding $f$.
 These main results are stated in \textsection\ref{sec:applications}, following a short description of the valid inequalities considered by us.
 Another main contribution of this paper is to use a new technique for proving the tightness of our extended formulations.
-This technique is inspired by recent work in the literature on geometric characterization of $0/1$ polytopes, and is described in \textsection\ref{sec:geometric_method}.
-We remove some of the technicalities of a result from the literature and apply our simplified result to state a description of convex hull of graphs of arbitrary nonlinear, and bilinear, functions over $\{0,1\}^{n}$.
+This technique is inspired by a recent work in the literature on geometric characterization of $0$--$1$ polytopes, and is described in \textsection\ref{sec:geometric_method}.
+We remove some of the technicalities of a result from the literature and apply our simplified result to state a description of the convex hulls of graphs of arbitrary nonlinear, and bilinear, functions over $\{0,1\}^{n}$.
 This is then used to prove our main results in \textsection\ref{sec:mainproofs}.
 We hope that our successful use of this technique will inspire others to use it to prove more results on extended formulations for $\X(f)$ or other combinatorial polytopes.
-In \textsection\ref{sec:comp}, we complement our theoretical results by a computational study, in which we apply Padberg's inequalities to random graphs and (quadratically constrained) quadratic programs to determine which of the inequalities are strongest.